-NB Not all parents/carers disclose information.
+NB: Not all parents/carers disclose information.
 Where the school is aware of the need for additional support for parents/carers to attend school functions this is offered.

-6. Governor Representation (April 2017)
+Governor Representation (April 2018)

 Characteristic Numbers %

-Governing Body 15 100
+Governing Body 16 100

-Gender:

-Male 6 6

-Female 9 9
+Gender Male: 5

+Gender Female: 8

+Not disclosed: 3

+Yes: 0

-Disability 0 0
+Disability No: 13

+Not disclosed: 3

-Religion or belief The school does not collect data regarding the religion or
+The school does not collect data regarding the

-beliefs of Governors and currently has no specific mechanism to engage with this group
+Religion or belief religion or beliefs of Governors and currently

+The ingress of senier has no specific mechanism to engage with this

+group

-Sexual orientation The school does not collect data regarding sexual orientation of Governors and currently has no specific mechanism to engage with this group
+The school does not collect data regarding the

+Sexual orientation sexual orientation of Governors and currently

-Gender Reassignment The school does not collect data regarding which Governors are undergoing gender reassignment and currently has no specific mechanism to engage with this group
+has no specific mechanism to engage with this

-Race WBRI 15 100
+group

+The school does not collect data regarding

+Gender Reassignment which Governors are undergoing gender

+reassignment and currently has no specific

+mechanism to engage with this group

+White British: 12

+Race Other White: 1

+Other Mixed/Multiple Ethnic background: 1

+Not disclosed: 2